CoderVaibhavS/Hospital-Management-System/README.md

 How to start the project at your localhost?

-Requirements: NodeJS, NPM package managera and mySQL
+Requirements: NodeJS, NPM package manager and mySQL

 In MySQL workbench, run the SQL file 'Hospital Database.sql'